Best Online Art Schools for Creative Thinkers

 Some fields require in-person study.
 If you’re a performance-based major, you might consider a hybrid program that blends in-person and online coursework.

 Many creative careers are projected to grow over the next decade.
-For instance, jobs for fine artists are projected to grow by 6% from 2021-2031 according to the BLS, while jobs for special effects artists and animators are projected to grow by 5%.
+For instance, jobs for fine artists and special effects artists and animators are projected to grow by 4% from 2023-2033, according to the BLS.

 Jobs for fashion designers and graphic designers are also projected to grow in the next decade.

-Currently, the fastest-growing creative field is digital design, which includes web developers.
-According to the BLS, this field is projected to grow at a 23% rate, with around 21,800 job openings each year between 2021 and 2031.
+Currently, the fastest-growing creative field is web and digital interface design.
+According to the BLS, this field is projected to grow at a rate of 8%, with around 10,200 new jobs added between 2023 and 2033.

 The highest-paid art career is art director, according to the BLS.
 These creative professionals typically work in advertising, publishing, or public relations.
 Art directors create a visual style for product layouts, packaging, media productions, and magazines.